claytonblythe/google_calendar_background/README.md

-## Minimalistic Google Calendar Background
+## Minimalistic Google Calendar Desktop Background

 This is a project called google_calendar_background created by Clayton Blythe on 2018/07/26